codeGROOVE-dev/advrider-notifier/README.md

 Subscribe to any ADVRider thread and get emails when new posts appear.

-**Respectful polling:** Adaptive intervals from 5 minutes (active threads) to 4 hours (quiet threads) using exponential backoff: `5min × 2^(hours_since_post / 3)`.
-Polling cycles are triggered every 10 minutes via Cloud Scheduler, making the real-world minimum check interval ~10 minutes for active threads.
-Each thread is scraped once per cycle regardless of subscriber count, minimizing server load.
+**Respectful polling:** Adaptive intervals from ~10 minutes (active threads) to 4 hours using exponential backoff.
+Minimum poll time is defined as `5min × 2^(hours_since_post / 3)`, with a 10-minute polling loop; shared fetch for all subscribers to minimize load.
 **User limits:** Maximum 20 threads per email address.
 Notifications batch up to 10 posts to prevent spam.

-**Security:** Rate limited to 5 requests/second per IP.
-Token-based subscription management.
-Thread verification before subscription.
-Email content sanitized to prevent XSS and phishing.
+**Security:** Token-based subscription management. mail content sanitized to prevent XSS and phishing.
 **Email quality:** Dark mode support, WCAG AA compliant, clickable post anchors linking directly to specific posts.

 ## Running locally